tokyodrift1993/docker-self-signed-proxy-companion/README.md

 This will avoid you to see the alert "your connection is not private".

 At the first launch of companion a CA certificate is generated.
-You will find `ca.crt` in your `certs` folder, this is your CA certificate.
+You will find `nginx-proxy-ca.crt` in your `certs` folder, this is your CA certificate.

 There are several ways to import a CA certificate, here are two of them.